MikaPopp/Black-Desert-Online-Discord-Bot/README.md

 help: | Add a custom help command
 express: | Express installation command; create channel and set permissions
 loot: | Shows you the loot table for the chosen boss
+market: | Search for items on the marketplace

 If there is anything you want to be added to the bot, just hit me up or advanced users can fork it and maybe created it, so i can just implement it.